 Clean the shaft and shaft sleeve thoroughly and remove any oil or grease from the mating surfaces with a non-toxic solvent.
-Allow the solvent to dry and apply Loctite type RC/680 or equivalent to the sleeve inside diameter and shaft O.D.
-Install the sleeve and sleeve key (for 3A and 4A frames this key is used for impeller and sleeve) and apply adequate force to assure metal to metal contact against the shaft shoulder.
+Allow the solvent to drv and apply Loctite type RC/680 or equivalent to the sleeve inside diameter and shaft O.D.
+Install the sleeve by continuously rotating it to ensure a full and even coating of the mating surfaces.
+Avoid holding the sleeve in one position until the sleeve keyway is in line with the shaft keyway.
+Immediately install the key.
+This prevents "freezing" of the shaft sleeve to the shaft.
+Apply adequate force to the shaft sleeve face to ensure proper seating of the sleeve against the shaft shoulder.
 This can be done by mounting the impeller on the shaft and tightening the impeller nut.
-Remove excess Loctite or equivalent adhesive from the parting lines.
+Remove excess Loctite from the parting lines.
+Loctite sealant will be fully cured in six hours.